 How was school life?

 It was your typical British state institution.
 All the usual bollocks.
 Blackboards, bullies, Bunsen burners.
 And this psychotic bastard of a teacher.
-Hitler moustache, bow-tie, leather gloves.
+Hitler mustache, bow-tie, leather gloves.
 You know the type.
 Mister Bronson, I think he was called.
 Hang on, that was Grange Hill, wasn't it.
 Fuck knows if I remember.
 Was off my tits on Sherbet Fountain most of the time.

 Where and when did you first perform in front of people?